bagus149/tripleten-projects/customers_behavior/README.md

-# Deskripsi Proyek:
+# Project Description:
-Pada proyek ini, kita ditugaskan untuk memprediksi apakah nasabah akan segera meninggalkan bank atau tidak berdasarkan data yang didapatkan di masa lalu.
-Tugas kita adalah untuk membuat model yang mana memiliki skor F1 minimal 0,59 ketika diuji dengan data test.
+Your task is to predict whether customers will soon leave the bank or not based on historical data.
+Your goal is to create a model that achieves a minimum F1 score of 0.59 when tested with the test data.

 # Dataset:
-Fitur-fitur:
+Features:
-- _RowNumber_ - indek string data
+- _RowNumber_ - String data index
-- _CutomerId_ - ID pelanggan
+- _CutomerId_ - Customer ID
-- _Surname_ - nama belakang
+- _Surname_ - Last name
-- _CreditScore_ - skor kredit
+- _CreditScore_ - Credit score
-- _Geography_ - negara domisili
+- _Geography_ - Country of residence
-- _Gender_ - gender
+- _Gender_ - Gender
-- _Age_ - umur
+- _Age_ - Age
-- _Tenure_ - jangka waktu jatuh tempo untuk deposito tetap nasabah (tahun)
+- _Tenure_ - Maturity period for customer's fixed-term deposit (years)
-- _Balance_ - saldo rekening
+- _Balance_ - Account balance
-- _NumOfProducts_ - jumlah produk bank yang digunakan oleh nasabah
+- _NumOfProducts_ - Number of bank products used by the customer
-- _HasCrCard_ - apakah nasabah memiliki kartu kredit (1 - jika ya; 0 - jika tidak)
+- _HasCrCard_ - Whether the customer has a credit card (1 - yes; 0 - no)
-- _IsActivemember_ - tingkat keaktifan nasabah (1 - jika ya; 0 - jika tidak)
+- _IsActivemember_ - Customer's activity level (1 - yes; 0 - no)
-- _EstimatedSalary_ - estimasi gaji
+- _EstimatedSalary_ - Estimated salary

 Target:
-- _Exited_ - apakah nasabah telah berhenti (1 - jika ya; 0 - jika tidak)
+- _Exited_ - Whether the customer has churned (1 - yes; 0 - no)

-# Library:
+# Libraries:
 - _pandas_
 - _matplotlib_
 - _sklearn_